Stop at the farmer’s market at Sam Bridge on North Street this Saturday, May 12 from 9:30am til 1:00pm.

-On Jan 27, Jason from Four Mile River Farm in Old Lyme is a staple of the winter farmers market at Sam Bridge and, offering a variety of beef, pork, chicken and prepared foods.
+Jason from Four Mile River Farm in Old Lyme is a staple of the winter farmers market at Sam Bridge and, offering a variety of beef, pork, chicken and prepared foods.

 “We try to do something different in the winter.
-That’s when we have time to experiment a little bit,” he said.
-New items included pork cutlets, beef cutlets, country gravy made with Four Mile River Farm’s breakfast sausage, all beef meatballs and, our favorite, “Pork Candy.”
+That’s when we have time to experiment a little bit,” Jason said.
+New items have included pork cutlets, smoked ribs, beef cutlets, country gravy made with Four Mile River Farm’s breakfast sausage, all beef meatballs and, GFP’sfavorite, “Pork Candy.”

 “The pork candy is smoked, but not as long as the jerky and it has brown sugar,” Jason said.
 “It’s sweet!”

 Jason, who is a regular face at the summer farmers market at Horseneck Lot, said the winter market at Sam Bridge operates under a different set of guidelines because is private.